kumahq/kuma-website/docs/docs/0.5.1/policies/traffic-metrics.md

 ## Secure Dataplane metrics

 Kuma lets you expose Dataplane metrics in a secure way by leveraging mTLS.
-Prometheus needs to be a part of the Mesh for this feature to work.
+Prometheus needs to be a part of the Mesh for this feature to work, which is the default deployment model when `kumactl install metrics` is used.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
-Make sure that mTLS is enabled in the Mesh and `skipMTLS` flag is set to `false`
+Make sure that mTLS is enabled in the Mesh.
 ```yaml
 apiVersion: kuma.io/v1alpha1
 kind: Mesh